jeromemanzano/WebBrowser/CrossBrowser.Avalonia/README.md

 1. A device with Windows installed.
 You may find the system requirements [here](https://learn.microsoft.com/en-us/visualstudio/releases/2022/system-requirements).
 2. Your preferred .Net IDE Installed.
 You can use [Visual Studio 2022](https://visualstudio.microsoft.com/) or [JetBrains Rider](https://www.jetbrains.com/rider/).
 3. [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) Installed.
+4. Microsoft Edge WebView2.
+You can download it [here](https://developer.microsoft.com/en-us/microsoft-edge/webview2/)
-4. Change build configuration to `Avalonia-Win-Debug` or `Avalonia-Win-Release`
+5. Change build configuration to `Avalonia-Win-Debug` or `Avalonia-Win-Release`

 ## Installing the Windows app